-Less than four minute cable ride takes you up to the Srd Hill where you can enjoy wonderful views over Dubrovnik.
-There is a panoramic bar at the top, and a small museum.
+A less than four-minute cable ride takes you up to Srd Hill where you can enjoy wonderful views over Dubrovnik.
+There is a panoramic bar at the top and a small museum.

 Explore the old town

 Often considered a museum town, Dubrovnik is also a town full of museums.
-Many museums are small, dedicated to history of Dubrovnik, and the region.
-We particularly like a small ethnographic museum Rupe, and Gornji ugao tower.
+Many museums are small, and dedicated to the history of Dubrovnik, and the region.
+We particularly like the small ethnographic museum Rupe and Gornji Ugao Tower.

 One of the most popular outdoor activities in Dubrovnik, sea kayaking is a half-day tour that takes you along the city walls south to the small cave beach, and off to the island of Lokrum.
-A fellow blogger Ashley shared her experience of sea kayaking in Dubrovnik here at our blog.
-You can also book this tour here.
+A fellow blogger Ashley shared her experience of sea kayaking in Dubrovnik here on our blog.
+You can also book a sea kayaking tour here.

 What to see in Dubrovnik

-Sightseeing is easy in Dubrovnik, as majority of sites worth visiting are within the old town.
-You can explore sites on your own, or join one of guided city tours.
+The majority of the sights in Dubrovnik are within the old town.
+This makes sightseeing in Dubrovnik quite easy.
+You can explore Dubrovnik landmarks on your own, or join one of the guided city tours.

-Built in 1317, the Franciscan Monastery is located right at the entrance of the city, pass the Pile Gate.
+Constructed in 1317, the Franciscan Monastery is located right at the entrance of the city, near the Pile Gate.
 The monastery has two cloisters: upper and lower.
-The upper and lower cloisters.
-The lower cloister is built in Romanesque-Gothic, and it consists of 120 columns, and 12 pillars, frescoes, reliefs, statue of St. Francis, and a fountain.
-The monastery houses the old pharmacy from 14th century.

 Dubrovnik's main attraction, city walls are almost 2.000 m long, and consist of four fortresses: Minceta, Revelin, St. John, and the Bokar Fortress; two additional round towers, 12 square towers, 5 bastions, and 2 cornerstone forts.
 A must-see if you are in Dubrovnik.